fennec-lang/fennec/docs/design.md

   - should this be the same type as `vec[u8]`?
   - no more than 16 bytes
     - `vec[vec[vec[T]]]`
+    - `vec[string]` is common, but storing most stings inline is nice, too
   - SSO
   - extremely rare atomic ops and no refcount ops in the common cases (traversal, getter, pass as argument)
     - defer touching the refcount while we hold the anchoring reference